-- the intention of the development should be to cater for the housing demand in the low and middle income bracket i.e. those who qualify for the Finance Linked Individual Subsidy Programme (FLISP).
+the intention of the development should be to cater for the housing demand in the low and middle income bracket i.e. those who qualify for the Finance Linked Individual Subsidy Programme (FLISP).
 Currently this means households with a max gross income of R 22 000.
-The cost of these units may not exceed R 5 000 per month (rental) or R 500 000 (unit purchase price).
-Proof of sale prices must be submitted. -the proposed residential development must be located within a "Less formal residential" zoning as per the Zoning Scheme. - 6.3 A development charge will be determined by the Municipality in terms of and on the basis of the applicable statutory provisions referred to in Paragraph 5.2 above read with this policy. - 6.4 A developer must pay to the Municipality the full amount of the applicable development charge prior to the exercise of any rights to use, develop or improve the land arising from the approval of a land development application, unless in the case of a phased land development -
+The cost of these units may not exceed R 5 000 per month (rental) or R 6500 000 (unit purchase price).
+Proof of sale prices must be submitted.

-- 6.4.1 The Municipality authorises phased payments in the land development approval conditions, to take into account the timing of the proposed phases of the land development; and - 6.4.2 If agreed to by the Municipality, the developer provides a written guarantee from a registered financial institution, in an amount and subject to terms and conditions agreed in writing by the Municipality. - 6.4.3 The Municipality may also consider the payment of the outstanding development charge into an attorneys trust account, in cases where this will enable the completion of infrastructure projects in lieu of Development Charges that are not yet completed at the time that clearance is sought and if such withholding of clearance is deemed to be unfair towards the developer.
+- the proposed residential development must be located within a "Less formal residential" zoning as per the Zoning Scheme. - 6.2.8 Public schools, hospitals, clinics and other public infrastructure projects developed and funded by government which provides a service to especially the poorer communities.
+These projects will have a social and economic benefit to these communities and the municipality in its whole and in so doing will alleviate some institutional and financial pressure on the Municipality in terms of providing social infrastructure and social development programmes. - 6.3 A development charge will be determined by the Municipality in terms of and on the basis of the applicable statutory provisions referred to in Paragraph 5.2 above read with this policy. - 6.4 A developer must pay to the Municipality the full amount of the applicable development charge prior to the exercise of any rights to use, develop or improve the land arising from the approval of a land development application, unless in the case of a phased land development - 6.4.1 The Municipality authorises phased payments in the land development approval conditions, to take into account the timing of the proposed phases of the land development; and - 6.4.2 If agreed to by the Municipality, the developer provides a written guarantee from a registered financial institution, in an amount and subject to terms and conditions agreed in writing by the Municipality. - 6.4.3 The Municipality may also consider the payment of the outstanding development charge into an attorneys trust account, in cases where this will enable the completion of infrastructure projects in lieu of Development Charges that are not yet completed at the time that clearance is sought and if such withholding of clearance is deemed to be unfair towards the developer.
 An example of this is where the municipality has requested the upgrade or installation of a service in-lieu of Development Charges, of which the upgrade was not an original condition of approval, or which is not specifically triggered by the development, but of which the immediate upgrade will be of benefit to the municipality and/or the greater public.
-The conditions for the utilisation of the funds in this trust account shall be stipulated in a letter of undertaking issued by the trust attorney and as agreed to in writing by the Municipality. - 6.5 When approving a land development application, the Municipality must stipulate at least the following matters relating to the development charge - 6.5.1 The total amount of the development charge,; - 6.5.2 The dates/development milestones on which the payment or payments must be made and the amount of such payments; - 6.5.3 - 6.5.4 Whether the Municipality and the developer have agreed that the developer will install any bulk services, as contemplated in Paragraph 10; and - 6.5.5 Where the developer is to install bulk services instead of the payment of some portion or all of a development charge - 6.5.5.1 The nature and extent of the bulk services to be installed by the developer; - 6.5.5.2 The timing of commencement and completion of the bulk services to be installed by the developer; - 6.5.5.3 The amount of the developer's fair and reasonable costs of installation, or the process for determining that amount, including the process, after installation, for making any adjustments to an amount specified as determined by the Municipality; and - 6.5.5.4 The engineering and other standards to which the installed external engineering services must conform.
+The conditions for the utilisation of the funds in this trust account shall be stipulated in a letter of undertaking issued by the trust attorney and as agreed to in writing by the Municipality. - 6.5 When approving a land development application, the Municipality must stipulate at least the following matters relating to the development charge - 6.5.1 The total amount of the development charge,; - 6.5.2 The dates/development milestones on which the payment or payments must be made and the amount of such payments; - 6.5.3 Whether the Municipality and the developer have agreed that the developer will install any bulk services, as contemplated in Paragraph 10; and - 6.5.4 Where the developer is to install bulk services instead of the payment of some portion or all of a development charge -